-The group's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"") in conformity with the requirements of the Companies Act 2006.
-The financial statements have been prepared on a going concern basis as described on page 28.
+The group's financial statements have been prepared in accordance with UK adopted international accounting standards ("IFRSs").
+The financial statements have been prepared on a going concern basis as described on page 26.

 Overall considerations

 The significant accounting policies that have been used in the preparation of these financial statements are summarised below.